Hayley Ramsey: Casting

 Auditions were held for the part of a new disabled character in 2007.
 Initially there was males and females that auditioned for the role.
 After a long audition process actress Kelly-Marie Stewart and two other actresses, all of whom were wheelchair users were in the running for the part.
 Stewart was offered the role in August 2008.
 The casting process had taken nearly 18 months and producers created the Character of Hayley for Stewart, they also had to write all the scripts before she began filming in November 2008.
 The actress has Guillain–Barré syndrome like her character and stated she hopes to walk again one day.
 She spoke of how it is her dream role and she hopes to break down the barriers for disabled people: "Some people find it hard speaking to disabled people but hopefully I am showing I am just a normal girl like all the others on the show."

-Character development
+Development

 Personality and identity

 Hayley's character has been described as a "bubbly, fun-loving practical joker".
 Actress Kelly-Marie Stewart also said of her character: "Hayley's very feisty and has the right attitude that if anyone is not cool enough to see her for who she actually is, it's their problem, not hers."
 Speaking on how her character's personality would be received Stewart said: "I think I'm quite lucky because she is, although she's feisty and although she stands up for herself, she is quite a nice character, so hopefully the things should be quite positive."
 The official Hollyoaks website described the fact that she has proven she can look out for herself despite her disability.